 Whether establishing child support for the first time, modifying a previous order, or attempting to enforce an order of child support – this issue can turn even the simplest cases into a bitter point of dispute between parents.
 Not only which parent will pay, but how much will the paying parent be required to pay.
 It can turn seemingly cooperative parents into believing this case is “all about the money” or that the money is not being spent properly on the support of the children.
 These are very real issues that require experienced legal representation or this issue can quickly spiral out of control.

-Our child support attorneys at Evans Law Group, we know how important the issue of financial security for your children is.
+Our child support attorneys at Evans Family Law Group, we know how important the issue of financial security for your children is.
 Overall, however, it’s important to get it right.

 Areas of Representation